weakish/weakish.github.com/dive-into/borg.md

 ## Compression

-    borg create --compression TYPE
+    borg create --compression lz4

-Default is no compression.

-- fast repo storage and some compression: `lz4`
-- less fast repo storage and a bit more compression: `zlib`
-- very slow repo storage and high compression: `lzma`

-`lz4` is very fast thus preferred.
+I prefer `lz4` since it is very fast.
-`lzma` is preferred when the repository is on a remote host with slow (dial-up) connection.
+If the repository is on a remote host with slow (dial-up) connection, I recommend `lzma` instead.
+The default option is no compression.

 ## Upgrade from attic